linuxdeepin/deepin-manual/manual/professional/deepin-cloud-scan/en_US/index.md

-# Deepin Cloud Scan|../common/deepin-cloud-scanner.svg|
+# Cloud Scan|../common/deepin-cloud-scanner.svg|

 ## Overview

-Deepin Cloud Scan is a new scanning technology developed by Wuhan Deepin Technology Co., Ltd..
+Cloud Scan is a new scanning technology.
 It will connect your scanner to the network, and is enabled for network scanning via daily used applications.
-Deepin Cloud Scan is suitable for desktops, laptops, tablets and other networking devices that you have authorized to scan.
+Cloud Scan is suitable for desktops, laptops, tablets and other networking devices that you have authorized to scan.

-Deepin Cloud Scan consists of server and client.
-Server is installed in Windows and Client is preinstalled in deepin.
+Cloud Scan consists of server and client.
+Server is installed in Windows and Client is preinstalled in UOS.

 ## Server Configuration